-a Upon notification by the District or Unitary Council that it is dealing with a complaint that a councillor or non-councillor with voting rights has breached the

-Council's code of conduct, the Proper Officer shall, subject to standing order 11, report this to the Council.
+a Upon notification by the District or Unitary Council that a councillor or non-councillor with voting rights has breached the Council's code of conduct, the Council shall consider what, if any, action to take against him.
+Such action excludes disqualification or suspension from office.